adamrehn/ue4-docker/README.md

   This is a known bug in some versions of Visual Studio, which only appears to occur intermittently.
 The simplest fix is to simply reboot the host system and then re-run the build script.
 Insufficient available memory may also contribute to triggering this bug.

+- **Building an Unreal project in a Windows container fails when the project files are located in a directory that is bind-mounted from the host operating system:**

+  Evidently the paths associated with Windows bind-mounted directories can cause issues for certain build tools, including UnrealBuildTool and CMake.
+As a result, building Unreal projects located in Windows bind-mounted directories is not advised.
+The solution is to copy the Unreal project to a temporary directory within the container's filesystem and build it there, copying any produced build artifacts back to the host system via the bind-mounted directory as necessary.

+  ***Note 1:** This problem has currently only been observed when running containers under Hyper-V isolation mode and has not yet been observed to affect containers running under process isolation mode.
+However, it is still recommended that you implement the copy-based workaround in your own CI pipelines to ensure compatibility with both isolation modes.*

+  ***Note 2:** This problem does not apply to Linux containers.*

 ## Windows `hcsshim` timeout issues